Pandanus: Ecology

 These plants grow from sea level to an altitude of 3300 m.
 Pandanus trees are of cultural, health, and economic importance in the Pacific, second only to the coconut on atolls.
 They grow wild mainly in semi-natural vegetation in littoral habitats throughout the tropical and subtropical Pacific, where they can withstand drought, strong winds, and salt spray.
 They propagate readily from seed, but popular cultivars are also widely propagated from branch cuttings by local people.

 Species growing on exposed coastal headlands and along beaches have thick 'stilt roots' as anchors in the loose sand.
 Those stilt roots emerge from the stem, usually close to but above the ground, which helps to keep the plants upright and secure them to the ground.

 While Pandanus are distributed throughout the tropical and subtropical islands and coastlines of the Atlantic, Indian and Pacific Oceans, they are most numerous on the low islands and barren atolls of Polynesia and Micronesia.
 Other species are adapted to mountain habitats and riverine forests.

 The tree is grown and propagated from shoots that form spontaneously in the axils of lower leaves.
 Pandanus fruits are eaten by animals including bats, rats, crabs, and elephants, but the vast majority of species are dispersed primarily by water.
 Its fruit can float and spread to other islands without help from humans.

 Climate and soil analyses based on a molecular phylogenetic framework have shown that the largest split in Pandanus (between Clades I and II) is also associated with a difference in climate and soil conditions between the two groups.
 Clade II Pandanus species are associated with more seasonal temperature and precipitation regimes, and more well-draining soils, than Clade I Pandanus species.
 In addition, this split is also associated with the occurrence of specialized layer of water storage tissue (also known as hydrenchyma) in Clade II species of Pandanus that is thought to aid in their adaptation to more water-stressed environments.

+Nuclear phylogenomic evidence demonstrated that the ecological fixation of hydrenchyma across Clade II lineages was facilitated by chloroplast capture and adaptive introgression events, which directly coincided with regional Miocene forest contractions and an intensifying seasonality following the closure of the Tethys Sea.
+In addition, nuclear evidence has shown an evolutionary correlation between hydrenchyma and the morphology of the filaments in male flowers.